-Out of range errors (aka out of bounds errors) can be a source of great frustration even for more experienced programmers.
+Out of range errors are also known as out of bounds errors.
+These type of errors can be a source of great frustration even for more experienced programmers.

 String Slicing

 Thus far we have used indexing to access individual characters from a string.
 The technique of indexing can also be used to extract a sub-string from a string.
 This is known as slicing.
 The part of the string that is extracted is known as the slice (i.e. sub-string).